Focuses in research in our section are on:

 Land use and biodiversity

 Land use is one of the most influential factors driving biodiversity.
 In botany, studies on this topic have mostly focused on vascular plants, but those results need not necessarily to be true also for other groups.
+In particular, a current PhD project is devoted to the question how protection of lichens and bryophytes can be integrated in forestry.

 Our studies are to reveal how several land use systems affect lichen diversity and whether the results are in line with those from vascular plants or contrary to them (fig. left: a larch (Larix Mill.) platation in the Lower Lusatia, poor in vascular plants, rich in epiphytic lichen species).